Need to Treat Sore Muscles?

 Tight muscle groups should be the predominant focus.
 (Common areas of muscle tightness are the quads, hip flexors, calves, pecs, and lats).

-Low Intensity Aerobic Exercise
+Low-Intensity Aerobic Exercise

 Light aerobic activity can promote blood flow to our muscle tissue, while also increasing the temperature of that muscle tissue.
-On rest days, in between our heavier weight session, light aerobic activity such as cycling or walking can be one of the best ways to promote recovery and improve muscle flexibility.
+On rest days, in between our heavier weight sessions, light aerobic activity such as cycling or walking can be one of the best ways to promote recovery and improve muscle flexibility.

 This in turn can lead to reductions in muscle tightness and markedly improve tissue quality.